 (bright music)

 On-screen text: Truist Securities.
 Copyright 2024 Truist Financial Corporation.
 Truist and Truist Securities are service marks of Truist Financial Corporation.
 All rights reserved.
 Truist Securities is the trade name for the corporate and investment banking services of Truist Financial Corporation and its subsidiaries.
-Securities and strategic advisory services are provided by Truist Securities, Inc., a member FINRA and SIPC.
+Securities and strategic advisory services are provided by Truist Securities, Inc., member FINRA and SIPC.
 Lending, financial risk management, and treasury management and payment services are offered by Truist Bank.
 Deposit products are offered by Truist Bank, Member FDIC.

 When it comes to preparing for a capital markets transaction and making your case to potential investors, it’s important to have your company’s finances in order.
 However, it’s equally as important to craft a compelling story that resonates with investors.